 What better way to welcome the week-end than to spend some time exploring the multiple opportunities for therapeutic and scientific play in the Orchard House Sand and Water Room!
 Both sand and water offer tactile experiences that can soothe frustration and negative feelings.
 They are also great tools that not only help develop language and scientific concepts in young children, but also encourage wonderful opportunities for creativity.

-Songs, instruments and movement are a big part of Music and Melodes with Miss Christina.
+Songs, instruments and movement are a big part of Music and Melodies with Miss Christina.
 Children will engage in interactive, age-appropriate activities that introduce early music concepts and that foster independence, social-emotional skills and language growth.

 Children will have the opportunity to develop their senses through various art projects and simple experiments.
 They will create textured materials, explore sensory bins filled with different objects and use the Montessori materials geared for sensory development.